 First Five Things To Know About: The Child Care Modernization Act

 Parents need child care options that meet their family’s unique needs and support their child’s healthy development.
-Yet today, far too many working families struggle to find and afford the care they need.
+Yet today, far too many working families struggle to find the affordable care they need.

 Here are the First Five Things to Know about the Child Care Modernization Act:

-And it would help states better meet the needs of their local communities.
-The legislation maintains state flexibility in choosing how to use their block grant across a variety of settings (also known as “mixed delivery,”) for maximum efficiency.
-It also provides additional technical assistance to in-home and rural child care providers so they have the support they need, as well as directing the Department of Agriculture to remove some regulatory burdens that can restrict home-based child care providers in rural areas.
+The legislation provides additional technical assistance to in-home and rural child care providers so they have the support they need, as well as directing the Department of Agriculture to remove some regulatory burdens that can restrict home-based child care providers in rural areas.

 The Bottom Line